 Banking as we know it is changing rapidly and industry players are looking for new and innovative ways to keep pace.
 Traditionally, the global financial services market has been oligopolistic in nature.
-A 2016 study showed the “big four” retail banks in the US collectively hold 45% of all customer bank deposits totalling $4.6 trillion.
-And Europe is no different with a cluster of large banks like HSBC, BNP Paribas, and Crédit Agricole accounting for a larger percentage of total market share.
 When an oligopoly exists, those at the top define the market dynamics.
 They decide what services should be offered, the rate at which innovation should take place, and the consumer experience as well.

-The EBA took the EU financial markets by storm in 2016 when it mandated that all banks operating in the region must be PSD2 compliant by January 2018.
-What this essentially means is that banks will be required to expose customer account and payment data to third-party providers with customer consent in a secure manner, with the main objective of creating a better integrated internal market for electronic payments within the EU (Figure 1).
-It seeks to open up payment markets to new entrants leading to increased competition, greater choice, and better prices for consumers.
+PSD2 requires banks to expose customer account and payment data to third-party providers with customer consent in a secure manner with an objective to create a better integrated financial ecosystem within the EU (Figure 1).
+It seeks to open up payment markets to new entrants, leading to increased competition, greater choice, and an overall improvement in customer lifestyles

-Most European banks are up in arms about the introduction of PSD2 for many reasons.
-Firstly, it threatens to take away the sole ownership of customer data that banks enjoyed exclusively; this inculcates a justifiable fear of the bank becoming a commodity to the new providers of innovative payment services such as Account Information Service Providers (AISPs) and Payment Initiation Service Providers (PISPs).
-Secondly, the extremely aggressive timeline coupled up with the lack of implementation guidance by the regulator has resulted in confusion, leaving banks unsure of the immediate steps they need to take to be fully PSD2 compliant.
+Initially, most European banks had their apprehensions about PSD2 It threatened to take away the sole ownership of customer data that banks enjoyed exclusively; this created a justifiable fear of the bank becoming a commodity to the new providers of innovative payment services such as Account Information Service Providers (AISPs) and Payment Initiation Service Providers (PISPs).
+It also brought about the threat of increased competition and the need for banks to really step up their game if they were to retain customers and maintain loyalty.

 3. PSD2: The Opportunity

-PSD2 is meant to shake the dynamics of the banking industry and pave the way to a new model of open banking.
-Any bank that embraces PSD2 as a stepping stone to the world of open banking (apart from considering it a compliance requirement), can reap the benefits of becoming a digital bank that caters to the data driven customer.
-These digital banks will provide new digital products and services, thereby adding new revenue streams and capturing market share from banks that failed to embrace digital transformation.
+PSD2 was meant to shake the dynamics of the banking industry and pave the way to a new model of open banking.
+Any bank that embraces PSD2 as a stepping stone to the world of digital banking (apart from considering it a compliance requirement) can reap the benefits of becoming more accustomed to serving data-driven customers.
+These banks will provide new digital products and services, thereby adding new revenue streams and capturing market share from banks that failed to embrace open banking.

-We have identified 5 key areas that will be impacted by the new model of open banking.
+We have identified five key areas that will be impacted by the new model of open banking and PSD2.
 The table below provides guidelines on how banks can transform the short-term implications of these key areas into long-term opportunities.